simbo1905/root-objects/README.md

-How do we stop code outside of the `contract` package from corrupting the relationships by adding or removing lineitems from deliveries without going the methods on contract which ensure the join table is kept in sync?
+How do we stop code outside of the `contract` package from corrupting the relationships by adding or removing lineitems from deliveries without going via methods on contract which ensure the join table is kept in sync?
 The following code show how the list of lineitems in a delivery is declared:

     @Transient